 No fabric design experience necessary, but you should be comfortable with basic computer skills like opening and saving a file, copy/paste, and using a thumb drive.
 You do not need Photoshop or any special software or equipment.

 This class is all about working with color.
-Learn to design your own hand-drawn fabric designs from a simple marker doodle that we’ll translate into a sophisticated mandala-like digital repeat and upload to Spoonflower.com to print on to fabric or wallpaper.
+Learn to design your own hand-drawn fabric designs using everyday art materials that we’ll translate into sophisticated digital repeating patterns and upload to Spoonflower.com to print on to fabric or wallpaper.
 You’ll choose the colors for your design by learning how to match the colors you see on your computer screen to colors in your house – your couch fabric, a favorite photograph, or kitchen paint colors – to make your own home decor accent pieces.
 We’ll talk about troubleshooting color: how to get what you see on your screen to translate to fabric and choosing the right fabric for your design.
 Finally we’ll try some color apps to help you create color schemes, mood boards, and translate the colors you see in the world into HEX codes you can use for your designs.

 Etsy Shop Behind the Scenes (Business of Art)